Photos and X-rays on X-rays of root canal therapy include PA radiographs created in our NYC Root Canal office.

 Before and after xrays of Root Canal ReTreatment.
 Endodontic obturation – the root canal filling material – should extend to the end of the tooth root when properly performed.
 The initial dental xray clearly shows the root canal filling material ending far short of the end of the tooth.
 The retreatment x-ray shows a significant improvement with the root canal filling material ending properly at the end of the tooth root.
 Patients should ask to see their post-op x-rays!
 It is not too difficult to judge good root canal from bad with just a little practice!

 Root Canal ReTreatment before and after xrays radiographs.
 Poor quality root canal therapy in the top x-ray does not show root canal filling material to the end of the tooth root.
 This allows bacterial leakage and infection that can frequently result in symptoms of tooth pain and/or swollen gums.
 The retreatment xray shows a significant improvement with the root canal filling material ending properly at the end of the tooth root.
-Patients should ask to see their post-op x-rays!
+Patients should ask to see their post op root canal x-rays!
 It is not too difficult to judge good root canal from bad with just a little practice!

 Before and after pictures and dental radiographs x-rays of a complex dental treatment of a broken tooth lateral incisor with severe tooth decay adjacent to a palatally-displaced supernumerary tooth.
 1) – 2) Initial presentation.
 3) Close up photo 4) Initial radiograph x-ray.
 5) The same tooth after gum surgery and initial tooth preparation.
 6) Placement of the temporary dental crown.
 Note that acrylic was extended from the temporary crown on the lateral to the supernumerary tooth to provide initial stability of the temporary until root canal treatment was completed and a cast post and core was placed.
 7) X-ray of the final root canal therapy, cast post and core and dental crown.
 8) Final result photo.